-Cash was already going the way of the dinosaur, and then COVID-19 came along.
+Cash was already going the way of the dinosaur, and then COVID-19 came along and upended all of our lives.
 All of a sudden, something as innocuous as paying for groceries with paper bills became a scary proposition.
-For some, even using credit cards seemed daring and they switched to digital wallets that let them “tap to pay” when checking out in a store.
+For some, even using credit cards seemed daring, so they switched to digital wallets that let them “tap to pay” at checkout.

-The move further from cash and more toward cards and payment platforms is just one way the credit card industry will continue to change in 2021.
-But there are also other trends in the works.
-We interviewed experts to find out what they expect from the credit card industry in the coming year and beyond, and here’s what they said.
+The move further from cash and more toward cards and payment platforms is just one way the credit card industry changed dramatically throughout 2021.
+But there are also other trends that affected the economy as a whole and may continue to do so well into 2022 and beyond.

-Consumers turn to credit cards to pay bills
+Consumers turned to credit cards to pay bills

-A 2020 ACI Speedpay Pulse Study shows that consumers are paying an average of almost 10 bills per month and generally turning to digital payments.
+A 2020 ACI Speedpay Pulse Study showed that consumers were paying an average of almost 10 bills per month and generally turning to digital payments that year.
 In particular, 25 percent of consumers increased their usage of a biller’s website to pay their bills versus mailing in a paper check or dealing with other payment methods.
 The study also showed that mobile wallet usage increased, with 7 percent of respondents reporting having used a mobile wallet in the last year versus 3.5 percent the year before.

 More consumers in search of rewards

 Yet, consumers aren’t necessarily interested in the same type of rewards as they were before.
-Rutger van Faassen, who serves as head of product and market strategy for FBX at Informa Financial Intelligence, points out that travel rewards credit cards have become less interesting since many consumers can’t (or don’t want to) travel right now.
+Rutger van Faassen, who serves as head of product and market strategy for FBX at Informa Financial Intelligence, points out that travel rewards credit cards lost some of their luster in 2021 as many consumers slowed down on travel due to the pandemic.

-This is part of the reason most new cards that come out this year will feature flexible redemption options instead of airline miles or hotel points.
-Further, this is the impetus that caused Chase to come out with its “Pay Yourself Back” feature, which lets consumers redeem travel points for better redemption values when shopping at home improvement stores, restaurants and grocery stores.
+This is part of the reason most new cards that hit the market in 2021 featured flexible redemption options instead of airline miles or hotel points.
+Further, this is the impetus that caused Chase to come out with and continually extend its “Pay Yourself Back” feature, which lets consumers redeem travel points for better redemption values when shopping at home improvement stores, restaurants and grocery stores.

-Patrick Hodo, CIO of the Texas-based software vendor Red Maple, says more and more shoppers are following best practices for social distancing, which normally require you to stay at least six feet from other people not in your household.
-Hodo also points to a Visa Back to Business study that shows nearly two-thirds (63 percent) of consumers would switch to a new business that installed contactless payment options if given the choice.
+Patrick Hodo, CIO of the Texas-based software vendor Red Maple, says more and more shoppers are still doing their best to practice social distancing, which normally requires you to stay at least six feet from other people not in your household.
+Hodo also points to a Visa Back to Business study that showed nearly two-thirds (63 percent) of consumers would switch to a new business that installed contactless payment options if given the choice.
 Further, nearly half of shoppers (48 percent) would not shop at stores that only accept payments that require contact with a cashier.

 According to Hodo, contactless payments are popular due to the fact they work exactly how they sound.
 They offer “a way for customers to pay for your goods and services without physically touching a point-of-sale terminal,” he says.
 “The shoppers can use a debit or credit card, smart card or another device with radio frequency identification (RFID) technology and near-field communication (NFC).”

-David Shipper, who serves as senior research analyst in Aite Group’s Retail Banking & Payments practice, says one big upcoming trend involves startups launching new credit card products at a rapid pace.
+David Shipper, who serves as a senior research analyst in Aite Group’s Retail Banking & Payments practice, says one big trend we saw in 2021 involved startups launching new credit card products at a rapid pace.

 “It is easier and cheaper than ever before for a startup to launch a credit card, and many startups are working to create something that is unique and rewarding in hopes of taking business away from the big guys,” he says.

-For example, BlockFi is currently in the midst of launching its new Bitcoin Rewards Credit Card.
-Not surprisingly, this card will let customers rack up the digital currency known as Bitcoin in place of traditional cash back.
+For example, BlockFi very famously launched its new Bitcoin Rewards Credit Card in 2021.
+Not surprisingly, this card lets customers rack up the digital currency known as Bitcoin in place of traditional cash back.

 Shavell says a masked card is a unique, disposable, private credit card number consumers can use to make secure purchases.